All 8 SIBO signs and symptoms were present in my life whenever SIBO was active.

 A ton of stress

-I was under a crazy amount of stress since December 20 when we moved back.
+I was under a crazy amount of stress since December 20 when we moved back to Minnesota.
 Some good, and some not-so-good, but every single day there has been a level of underlying stress.
 Stress doesn’t cause SIBO; it’s a trigger.
 In my life (probably yours, too), stress is always the trigger.

 Rotten gut is nasty, I’ll leave it at that.
 I wrote about what happens to me way back in 2013 via Rotten Gut, Starving, and Weight Gain.
 I now know that this is mostly due to the fact that I had both high levels of hydrogen and methane SIBO.